APNIC works closely with many organizations that help make the Internet more stable and secure, including:

 South Brisbane QLD 4101

-Below is a count of the requests APNIC has received from LEAs in the past four years.
+Below is a count of the requests APNIC has received from LEAs in the past seven years.

 * Information disclosed with the Member’s permission